scholacantorum/public-site/home/index.md

 {{% imgfullwidth "homeward.png" "Homeward Bound" %}}

-**Offered virtually on Saturday May 22, at 7:30pm PT on [YouTube.com/ScholaCantorum1](https://youtube.com/scholacantorum1)**
+**Premiered on Saturday May 22 on [YouTube.com/ScholaCantorum1](https://youtube.com/scholacantorum1)**

-**_Stay tuned for our next offering, Homeward Bound, a collection of American folk songs._**
+**_Our most recent offering, Homeward Bound, a collection of American folk songs._**
 Join us online for a program of lovely and inspiring American Folk Music filled with anticipation and hope for the future.
-Selections will include:
+Selections include:

 Hark, I hear the harps eternal<br>
 [Shenandoah](https://en.wikipedia.org/wiki/Oh_Shenandoah)<br>